 Therefore, one of the things done during music mastering is ensuring all the volume are on the same level.

-Below are some of the process involved in music mastering.
+Below are some of the process involved in mastering music in a home recording studio.

 Audio restoration is the process of removing unwanted sounds like hiss, impulse or background noise, crackle etc from a recorded piece or pieces of music.